ankitapandit939/APC-INJECTION/README.md

     But before WHAT IS APC ?

-    So APC stands for Asynchronous procedure calls these are the functions executed asynchronously within a specific thread of a Machine.
+    So APC stands for Asynchronous procedure calls these are the functions executed asynchronously within a specific thread of a Machine .
+Basically a request sent to a
+    THREAD.

     Here is a Breakdown of Asynchronous procedure calls